 Evidence Acquisition: A PubMed/Medline search up to November 2018.
 References of retrieved articles were searched.
 Papers were assessed for quality using a modified Newcastle-Ottawa score.
 PRISMA guidelines were followed.

-Evidence Synthesis: We identified 25 aricles.
+Evidence Synthesis: We identified 35 articles.
 There was consistent high quality evidence that atrial fibrillation, low bone density, frailty and death, in the context of higher thyroid function, were more strongly correlated with higher FT4levels than with lower TSH levels.
 In the context of lower thyroid function, the evidence was less consistent, but still, features of the metabolic syndrome and steatohepatitis were more strongly associated with lower FT4 than higher TSH levels.
 We were unable to find any consistent evidence suggesting TSH levels correlated better than FT4 levels with any parameter.

 Conclusions.
 For subclinical hyperthyroidism and to a lesser extent for subclinical hypothyroidism FT4 levels have a stronger correlation with clinical parameters than do TSH levels.
 The physiological effects of thyroid status are continuous across the normal and abnormal ranges as judged by FT4, and to a lesser extent, TSH levels.